Editor's note: The video in this story was made before the bill was approved by the state House

-What began as a passion project, and then became a new company is now the focus of a bill moving through the Washington State Legislature.
+What began as a passion project, and then became a new company is now the focus of a bill that has moved through the Washington State Legislature.

 “There’s really only two options for when we die: cremation and burial.
 Neither (of those options) felt particularly meaningful to and I think if that’s the case, its’ true for others as well.”